syncfusion-content/blazor-docs/blazor/dropdown-list/popup-setting.md

 ## Change the popup width

-Specifies the width of the popup list.
-By default, the popup width sets based on the width of the component.

-Default value of [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth) is `100%`
+You can customize the width of the popup using [PopupWidth](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DropDowns.SfDropDownList-2.html#Syncfusion_Blazor_DropDowns_SfDropDownList_2_PopupWidth).
+Default value of `PopupWidth` is `100%`.

 In the below sample PopupWidth is set as 300px